-On the other hand, when you use a collective noun to refer to several individuals in a group, you should use a plural verb.
+On the other hand, when you use a collective noun to refer to several individuals in a group, you generally use a plural verb.
 An example of this can be seen in F. Scott Fitzgerald’s The Great Gatsby: “My family have been prominent, well-to-do people in this Middle Western city for three generations.”
-This sentence uses family to refer to the individual members of the family, so the plural verb phrase have been should be used.
+This sentence uses family to refer to the individual members of the family, so the plural verb phrase have been is called for.

 When you’re trying to determine the correct verb to use, it’s important to identify the subject in your sentence (ignore all the other nouns).
 If you still have trouble, try substituting the subject with a pronoun, such as he instead of the boy, they in place of the girls, or it instead of the book.